Theory of Critical Phenomena with Long-Range Temporal Interaction: Introduction

 \section{Introduction}

 Phase transitions and critical phenomena are among the most intriguing phenomena in nature and society.
 An aggregate of a large body of objects can exhibit collective behavior that can never be observed from its individuals near a critical point.
-A generic behavior is scaling by which different scales behave similarly.
+A generic behavior is scaling by which different scales exhibit similar behavior.
 A consequence of the scaling is that the standard critical exponents $\alpha$, $\beta$, $\gamma$, $\delta$, $\nu$, and $\eta$ satisfy scaling laws~\cite{Mask,Goldenfeld,Cardyb,Justin,amitb,Vasilev}

 the last of which, Eq.~\eqref{Widom}, is known as a hyperscaling law because it contains the space dimensionality $d$.
 Another characteristic of critical phenomena is universality, according to which all critical systems can be classified into universality classes.
 These spectacular collective features have been well established within the framework of renormalization-group (RG) theory, which is also an effective method for computing the critical exponents~\cite{Mask,Goldenfeld,Cardyb,Justin,amitb,Vasilev,Stanley}.